yuk1c/antiddos/README.md

 ```
 – Then send these files to @yuk1meow (telegram).

-– Finally, attack will be patched, if it possible.
+– Finally, the attack will be patched, if possible.

 ## You're under volumetric DDoS?
 - You should buy a protected server because this DDoS Attack type can't be blocked normally on the server side.